couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 # Best Practices

+The Deployment Manager (DM) templates aim to configure Couchbase according to our recommended best practices on Google Compute Engine (GCE).

 ## Compute

 GCE offers both standard compute types and custom types.
 Machine sizes depend on workload.
 The standard Couchbase recommendations [here](https://developer.couchbase.com/documentation/server/current/install/pre-install.html) are a good place to start.

+We recommend deploying GCE nodes via an Instance Group Manager (IGM) as it improves reliability and simplifies the addition and removal of nodes.

 ### Memory Allocation

-The DM template is currently setting 50% for data and 25% for index.
-These can be adjusted post deploy.
+Couchbase recommends allocating 85% of system memory to the database.
+When using MDS this can be tuned between data, query, etc. The templates currently allocate 50% for data and 15% for index.
+This can be adjusted after deployment.

 ### Fault Tolerance and High Availability

-The Instance Group Manager (IGM) in the Deployment Manager (DM) templates places nodes across AZs in a round robin fashion.
+The IGM in the templates places nodes across AZs in a round robin fashion.
 For most installs this will be sufficient.

 Ideally you may want to configure Couchbase Server Groups to map to Availability Zones.
+The templates do not set this up.

 ## Storage